dehsgr/homebridge-mobilealerts/README.md

         "log": {
             "verbose": false,
             "HTML": false
+        },
+        "reset": false
     }
-    }
 ]
 ```

+Reset removes and add the sensors/accessories again.

-pollingInterval is the interval in seconds at which the sensor values are fetched from the Mobile Alerts Server.
+Pollinginterval is the interval in seconds at which the sensor values are fetched from the Mobile Alerts Server.
 A value smaller than 420 seconds, i.e. 7 minutes, is meaningless because Mobile Alerts only saves the values every 7 minutes anyway.

 To retrieve your iPhone ID please follow following guide:
 1. Open your Mobile Alerts app.